Welcome to kollel ohr HaShemesh

 A kollel isn’t just a place of learning.
 It’s the spark that lights up an entire city.
 A kollel influences every home, every classroom, every conversation on every block.
 It’s not just the avreichim—it’s their families, their neighbors, the shiurim they give, the questions they answer, the Torah they spread.

 Why Ramat Beit Shemesh Dalet?
-Why Now?

 Yes, there are many kollelim in Eretz Yisroel.
 But there is no English-speaking kollel in Ramat Beit Shemesh Dalet 4, a neighborhood being built from the ground up.
 Families are coming with dreams, but many face language barriers and the disconnection that can come with Aliyah.
 Kollel Ohr HaShemesh offers a spiritual anchor—a place where they can find guidance, connection, and community in their native language.